quiltedhills/htfc3-kubejs_patches/README.md

 • Completely reworked compact machine recipes, available easier and earlier
 • Bug notice: horses may not breed in overworld; bringing them into a compact cube allows them to breed there
 • Fixed buggy textures in TFC Orewashing, removed random pixel applications
+• Added a few more extra tags for ores, minerals and such
 • Redistributed gemstone drops from ore washing
 • Custom kubejs item and fluid names are now more consistent
 • Pollution filter items now have item tags as well as updated descriptions